-Union Street Central Public Realm + Streetscape
+Union Street Central

-Following an options appraisal exercise in June 2022, Aberdeen City Council decided to proceed with an option which included bus and cycle access to Union Street Central.
-The design comprises of two lanes for public transport, taxis/private hire and time-limited servicing access, with a segregated lane for cyclists.
-This will allow for pavement widening, the introduction of urban greenery (more plants / trees) and potential for street occupation, e.g. outdoor seating for cafes and restraurants.
+This will allow pavement widening, the introduction of urban greenery (more plants / trees) and potential for street occupation, e.g. outdoor seating for cafes and restaurants.
 Crossing points will be incorporated to facilitate easy pedestrian movement.

 Street furniture will be placed adjacent to kerbs to maintain a clutter-free, safe-movement corridor for pedestrians and wheeled users.
 Feature paving will be used to highlight key architectural elements and buildings.

-Union Street West Public Space + Streetscape
+Union Street West

 The western end of Union Street forms a gateway to the city and has seen significant commercial investment following the construction of both the Capitol and Silver Fin office buildings.